jake-see/MSCS271/README.md

 by Evelyn Vo and Jake See

 The goal of our project was to find and reproduce an application of a concept that we learned in this class, specifically formal grammars.\
 In a formal language, we have an alphabet (symbols), rules for generating strings (productions), and a set of valid strings (the language).
 Lindenmayer systems (L-systems) use the same underlying principles.
-We have created an interactive code that simulates how arteries branch using L-systems as the underlying recursive algorithm.
+We have created an interactive code that simulates how arteries branch with a recursive algorithm inspired by L-systems.

 Special thanks to our instructor, Dr. Seth Dutter.